union-quest/union-quest/README.md

 ![UnionQuest](https://raw.githubusercontent.com/union-quest/union-quest/main/web/static/images/Logo/UnionQuestTwitterBanner.png)

-## a new fully on-chain MMORPG based around credit, built atop of Union, hosted on IPFS & utilising a subgraph for data.
+## A new fully on-chain MMORPG based around credit, built atop of Union, hosted on IPFS & utilising a subgraph for data.

 In-game stats
 Users' credit scores can be translated to in-game stats.
 This creates a symbiotic relationship between Union⇔UnionQuest: